isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Pandan.md

 <section>
   <h4>Environmental needs:</h4>
 		 <p> Pandan does well in less than 4 hours of direct sunlight or 6-8 hours of indirect sunlight.
-Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.
-Pandan will also readily grow in heavy clay soil, along large waterbodies, and in heavily waterlogged areas.</p>
+Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for container gardening.
+Pandan will also readily grow in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">clayey soil</a>, along large waterbodies, and in heavily waterlogged areas.</p>
 		<p>Pandan can withstand periods of drought, but the lack of water will stunt its growth.</p>
 	<br>
 </section>